SurvExE-Pc/SGC-Utils/README.txt

-This is my first "big" extension and might have bugs, If it does please report it to the fourm page
+This is my first "big" extension and might have bugs, If it does please report it to the fourm page or my scratch acc.

 Fourm Page: gallery.ashmi.unaux.com